go-fetch-js/auth/README.md

 ### auth(username, password)

-Create an instance of the authentication plugin with the specified username and passsword.
+Create the auth plugin using the specified username and password for authentication.

 ## License